hoya012/awesome-anomaly-detection/README.md

 and `Novelty Detection` and `Outlier Detection` have slightly different meanings.
 Figure below shows the differences of two terms.

-Also, there are two types of target data. (`time-series data`, and `image data`)
+Also, typically there are three types of target data. (`time-series data`, and `image data`, `video data`)
-In time-series data, it is aimed to detect a abnormal sections or frames in input data. (ex, videos, signal, etc)
+In time-series data, it is aimed to detect a abnormal sections.
-In image data, it is aimed to classify abnormal images or to segment abnormal regions, for example, defect in some manufacturing data.
+In image, video data, it is aimed to classify abnormal images or to segment abnormal regions, for example, defect in some manufacturing data.

 ## Survey Paper
 - Deep Learning for Anomaly Detection: A Survey  | **[arXiv' 19]** |[`[pdf]`](https://arxiv.org/pdf/1901.03407.pdf)